jleath/Gitlet/proj1/spec/proj1.md

 Lines that do not match these patterns should be ignored.
 Invalid inputs should not cause the program to crash, but you may print out helpful messages to the user if you'd like.

-You may find the demos/ExampleUI.java file useful.
+Input files should be provided as a ngordnetui.config file in the ngordnet package folder.
+See NgordnetUI.java.skeleton for details.
+You may also find the demos/ExampleUI.java file useful.

 8: WordLengthProcessor
 =====